(Reuters) - The outcome of the U.S. presidential election hung in the balance on Thursday as five swing states continued to count their ballots.

 Results in Pennsylvania (20 electoral votes), Georgia (16), North Carolina (15), Arizona (11) and Nevada (6) remained uncertain, according to Edison Research.

-There were at least 400,000 ballots left to be counted statewide on Thursday afternoon, according to the Arizona secretary of state.
-Maricopa County accounted for 275,000 of the outstanding ballots, the elections department said.
-Biden was leading by 4 percentage points in the votes counted so far, indicating he was in a strong position to maintain his lead.
+There were at least 320,000 ballots left to be counted in the state.
+Maricopa County accounted for over 200,000 of the outstanding ballots, the elections department said.

 Biden led Trump by 11,438 votes, or 0.9 percentage point, with about 11% of the vote left to be counted.